heroku/devcenter-java-play-s3/ARTICLE.md

 This article will show you how to create a Java web application with Play 2 that stores file uploads Amazon's S3.
 Before you read this article check out [Using AWS S3 to Store Static Assets and File Uploads](https://devcenter.heroku.com/articles/s3) which shows you how to establish the necessary S3 credentials/keys and provides a more in-depth discussion of the benefits of such an approach.

 <div class="note" markdown="1">
-Source for this article's sample application is available on [GitHub](https://github.com/heroku/devcenter-java-play-s3) and can be seen running at: [WHERE DEPLOYED?](#)
+Source for this article's sample application is available on <a href="https://github.com/heroku/devcenter-java-play-s3">GitHub</a>.
 </div>

 If you are new to Play 2 on Heroku then you will want to the Play 2 documentation on [Deploying to Heroku](http://www.playframework.org/documentation/2.0.2/ProductionHeroku).